 The Dean's Scholars Program recognizes 10 outstanding Bachelor's degree-seeking students within the undergraduate division of the NYU School of Professional Studies with a \$10,000 scholarship for the academic year.
 All NYU SPS undergraduate students are encouraged to apply (domestic and international).
 Applicants must have completed at least 16 credits in their undergraduate program prior to applying, must be enrolled at least part time (6 credits), and must have a minimum GPA of 3.50.
-Scholars must agree to mandatory service commitments and responsibilities, such as serving as an NYU School of Professional Studies ambassador, attending meetings with the dean and students, and participating in student organizations and community service.
+Scholars must agree to mandatory service commitments and responsibilities, such as serving as a peer mentor, attending meetings with the dean and students, and participating in student organizations and community service.

-NEW FOR 2022-2023!
 NYU SPS ACHIEVE SCHOLARSHIP